NVIDIA-developer-blog/code-samples/posts/math-libraries-intro/README.md

 #### Set GPU Clocks

-- Copy the code block below into your `.bashrc` file
+- Copy the code block below into the `.bashrc` file

 ``` bash
 scs () {